Investing Investing Basics

 Investing in art goes beyond finding and buying a pretty picture — it can be a strategic piece of your portfolio.

-Art isn’t a common investment, but that doesn’t mean it can’t boost your bank account.
+Art isn’t a common investment that you can easily use the best investing apps to keep track of, but that doesn’t mean it can’t boost your bank account.
 Like many atypical assets, art requires more education and research than stocks and bonds.

 We’ll explore what you need to know and the steps to take before you can confidently invest in fine art.